Gouda Cheese vs Havarti Cheese

 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".
 Havarti Cheese has a fat content of max 50% moisture, min 23% fat and a moisture content of reduced by scalding.
 Havarti's texture can be described as "smooth".

-Gouda Cheese has a sweet to nutty flavor.
-Havarti Cheese has a mild, buttery flavor.
+Gouda Cheese has a sweet to nutty taste.
+Havarti Cheese has a mild, buttery taste.
 Havarti's aroma can be described as "pungent aroma, earthy taste".

 Appearance and Aging